mndrix/prolog_library_ideas/examples.md

 T = list_or_partial_list ...
 ```

-We can choose among the types using various heuristics.
+We can choose among the possible types with various heuristics.
 Alternatively, the most precise type among the options is `proper_list`.
 We can calculate "most precise" with something roughly like this:

 ```prolog
 more_precise_than(T1, T2) :-